Life Insurance and AD&D Claims in Alabama

 Life insurance is the original safety net for your family in the worst time of their life.
-We have found over the past decades that many insurance companies sell people on life insurance being a means to protect your family.
-What those companies sell is the promise of a lump sum payment in the event of death that will take care of the family’s financial needs while they grieve.
-But all too often those promises are broken.
+Over the past decades, we have found that many insurance companies sell people life insurance as a means to protect their families.
+What those companies sell is the promise of a lump sum payment that will take care of the family’s financial needs while they grieve in the event the insured person dies.
+But all too often, those promises are broken.

-Insurance companies often take a series of steps to deny life insurance claims.
-The first step is to try to rescind the policy, which is essentially voiding the policy out.
+Life insurance companies often take a series of steps to deny a life insurance claim.
+The first step is to try to rescind the policy, which is essentially voiding the policy.
 Insurance companies will claim that some required step wasn’t taken before the death of the insured and will send your estate or your loved one a much smaller check refunding the paid premiums, trying to get the beneficiary to “consent” to the policy being voided out.

 You have lost a loved one.
-You are faced with funeral expenses, medical expenses, and the loss of the loved one’s income.
-The bills are piling up and during your grief the insurance company sends a check, hoping you are desperate or distracted enough to cash it.
-This ‘premium refund’ scheme is perhaps (to us) the most offensive because it takes advantage of families in their most trying hour.
+You are faced with funeral expenses, medical expenses, and the loss of a loved one’s income.
+The bills are piling up, and during your grief, the insurance company sends a small life insurance payout, hoping you are desperate or distracted enough to cash it.
+This ‘premium refund’ scheme is (to us) the most offensive because it takes advantage of families in their most trying hour.
 Do NOT cash that premium refund check until you talk to an attorney.

 The fine print.
-We have all heard of stories where insurance companies try to use the fine print in insurance policies to avoid paying a claim.
+We have all heard of stories where insurance companies try to use the fine print in policies to avoid paying a life insurance claim.
 That fine print is often contained in what the law refers to as “exclusions” in a policy.
-Those exclusions are places in the insurance contract where the insurance company gives itself ways out of paying valid claims.
+Those exclusions are placed in the insurance contract where the life insurers give themselves ways out of paying valid claims.
 This tactic often runs afoul of the law.
-Only by getting a lawyer working for you can you fight back against the exclusions in a policy.
+Only by getting a lawyer working for you can you fight back against the exclusions in a claims process.

 Accidental Death & Dismemberment Insurance